-Minimum Curbed Corner Island Area Urban Intersection 50 ft2 Rural Intersection 75 ft2 Preferable 100 ft2 The sides of corner triangular islands should be a minimum of 12 feet (preferably 15 feet).
-Elongated or divisional islands should be a minimum of 4 feet wide and 20 to 25 feet long.
-These island widths may be reduced to 2 feet where space is limited.
-Curbed divisional islands for high speed isolated intersections should be a minimum of 100 feet in length.
-AUXILIARY LANES Auxiliary lanes are typically used for median openings or intersections with right/left-turning movements to increase capacity and reduce crashes.
+Auxiliary lanes are typically used for median openings or intersections with right/left-turning movements to increase capacity and reduce crashes.
 A minimum auxiliary lane width of 10 feet is desirable and should be equivalent to that for through lanes.
 Roadway shoulders should also have the same width as adjacent shoulders (6 feet preferred - rural high speed roads).
 Shoulder widths can be reduced or eliminated in many cases (urban areas, turn lanes, etc.).
 Paved shoulders of 2 to 4 feet may be required for auxiliary lane locations with heavy vehicle usage or offtracking.

 While there are no definite warrants for auxiliary lanes - factors such as roadway capacity, speed, traffic volume, truck percentage, roadway type, right-of-way availability, level of service, and intersection configuration should be considered.

-General Auxiliary Lane Guidance - Auxiliary lanes are needed for high-speed, high volume roadways where a speed change is required for entering/exiting vehicles - Directional auxiliary lanes with long tapers is adequate for typical driver behavior - Drivers do not use auxiliary lanes the same way - The majority of motorists use auxiliary lanes during periods of high volume - Deceleration lanes prior to intersections may also be used successfully as storage lanes for turning traffic
+General Auxiliary Lane Guidance

+- Auxiliary lanes are needed for high-speed, high volume roadways where a speed change is required for entering/exiting vehicles - Directional auxiliary lanes with long tapers are adequate for typical driver behavior - Drivers do not use auxiliary lanes the same way - The majority of motorists use auxiliary lanes during periods of high volume - Deceleration lanes prior to intersections may also be used successfully as storage lanes for turning traffic

+DECELERATION LANES

-DECELERATION LANES The physical length for a deceleration lane is broken down into the following components:
+The physical length for a deceleration lane is broken down into the following components:

-Entering taper length (L2)
+Entering taper length (L_2) Deceleration length (L_3) Storage length (L_4)

-Deceleration length (L3)

-Storage length (L4)

 Moderate rates of deceleration are typically accepted within the through lanes with taper lengths considered as a part of the deceleration.

 DECELERATION LANE LENGTH COMPONENTS

-L_1 = distance traveled during perception-reaction time L2 = taper distance L3 = distance traveled to complete deceleration to a stop L4 = storage length Table 9-22 (AASHTO Green Book) shows the estimated distances needed for maneuvering into a turn bay and braking to a complete stop.
+L_1 = distance traveled during perception-reaction time

+L_2 = taper distance

+L_3 = distance traveled to complete deceleration to a stop

+L_4 = storage length

+Table 9-22 (AASHTO Green Book) shows the estimated distances needed for maneuvering into a turn bay and braking to a complete stop.
 These values range from 70 feet at 20 mph to 820 feet at 70 mph.
 A speed differential of 10 mph is considered acceptable for turning vehicles and through traffic on arterial roadways.
-Higher speed differentials may be okay for collector roads or streets with slow speeds or higher volumes.
+Higher speed differentials may be suitable for collector roads or streets with slow speeds or higher volumes.

 Signalized Intersection Storage Length Factors

-- o Intersection traffic analysis
+- Intersection traffic analysis

 - Spiral cycle length

 - Signal phasing arrangement

-- Arrivals/departures of left-turning vehicles
+- o Arrivals/departures of left-turning vehicles

-Storage length should be based on 1 1⁄2 to 2 times the average number of stored vehicles per cycle (from design volume).
+Storage length should be based on 11⁄2 to 2 times the average number of stored vehicles per cycle (from design volume).

 The storage length for unsignalized intersections should also be determined by an intersection traffic analysis.
 However, this analysis needs to be based on turning vehicles arriving during an average two-minute period within the peak hour.
 Provisions should be made for: minimum storage of 2 passenger cars; 10% turning truck traffic; and storing at least one car and one truck.

 LEFT-TURN LANE DESIGN

 The accommodation of left-turning traffic is the single most important consideration in intersection design.
-The principal controls for intersection type and design are:
+The principal controls for intersection type and design are: design-hour traffic volume ; traffic character/composition; and design speed.

-Design-hour traffic volume

-Traffic character/composition

-Design speed

 Traffic volume (actual/relative traffic volumes for turning and through movements) is considered to be the single most significant factor in determining intersection type.

 For intersection design, left-turning traffic in through lanes should be avoided, if possible.
 Left-turn facilities on roadways are typically used to provide reasonable service levels for intersections.
 Historically, using left-turn lanes has shown to reduce crash rates 20 to 65%.

 Various left-turn guidelines (Highway Capacity Manual, Highway Research Record 211, NCHRP Reports 255 and 279) are based on:

-number of arterial lanes
+number of arterial lanesdesign/operating speeds

-design/operating speeds

 left-turn volumes

 opposing traffic volumes

-The type of intersection is influenced by roadway design designation, traffic service, right-of-way costs, and physical conditions.